minjeong94/minjeong.github.io/index.md

 **Recent Updates:**

 * One of dissertation chapters named "Metabolomics Analysis with Machine Learning Approach Enables the Evaluation of Postharvest Pecan Color Stability" got a R&R in Food Chemistry!
 We will be publishing this paper soon!
 * Currently, I'm working on my second chapter titled "Discovery of early biomarkers for the scab resistance of pecan seedlings using metabolomic analysis combined with machine learning algorithms".
-I will be presenting this research in American Society for Horticultural Science (Sep 2024)!
+I will be presenting this research at American Society for Horticultural Science in Hawaii, honolulu (Sep 2024)!

 <br>